-The long-term equity-based incentive compensation component consists of stock options granted under the DiaMedica Therapeutics Inc. Amended and Restated Stock Option Plan (Stock Option Plan), which generally vest quarterly over a three-year period, and deferred share units (DSUs), granted under the DiaMedica Therapeutics Inc. Deferred Share Unit Plan (DSU Plan).
-These plans are designed to give each option and DSU holder an interest in preserving and maximizing shareholder value in the long term, to enable us to attract and retain individuals with experience and ability, and to reward individuals for current performance and expected future performance.
+The long-term equity-based incentive compensation component consists of stock options granted under the DiaMedica Therapeutics Inc. 2019 Omnibus Incentive Plan.
 Long-term equity-based incentives are intended to comprise a significant portion of each executive's compensation package, consistent with our executive compensation objective to align the interests of our executives with the interests of our shareholders.

-The Compensation Committee uses primarily stock options for the long-term equity based incentive compensation component since the Compensation Committee believes that options effectively incentivize executives to maximize company performance, as the value of awards is directly tied to an appreciation in the value of our common shares.
+The Compensation Committee believes that options effectively incentivize executives to maximize company performance over the long-term, as the value of awards is directly tied to an appreciation in the value of our common shares.
 Stock options also provide an effective retention mechanism because of vesting provisions.
 An important objective of our long-term equity-based incentive program is to strengthen the relationship between the long-term value of our common shares and the potential financial gain for our executives.
 Stock options provide recipients with the opportunity to purchase our common shares at a price fixed on the grant date regardless of future market price.
 Because stock options become valuable only if the share price increases above the exercise price and the option holder remains employed during the period required for the option to vest, they provide an incentive for an executive to remain employed.
-In addition, stock options link a portion of an executive's compensation to the interests of our shareholders by providing an incentive to achieve corporate goals and increase the market price of our common shares over the vesting period.
+In addition, stock options link a portion of an executive's compensation to the interests of our shareholders by providing an incentive to achieve corporate goals and increase the market price of our common shares over time.

-The table below sets forth the stock options that we granted to our named executive officers in 2018:
+The table below sets forth the stock options that we granted to our named executive officers in 2021, which options vest quarterly over four years: